Frequently Asked Questions

 Yes.
 School uniforms are also sold on campus Sundays to Thursdays from 7:30 a.m. to 3:30 p.m.
 Parents should purchase uniforms before the first day of school.

-Arabic for native and non-native Arabic speakers is mandatory in Elementary school.
-French is offered in Middle school and Spanish is offered in High School.
+Arabic for native and non-native Arabic speakers is mandatory .
+French is offered in Middle and High School and Spanish is offered in the IB Diploma Program.

 AISA offers a wide range of extracurricular activities and clubs.
 Students can participate in sports, drama, music and arts, science clubs, Model United Nations or join different charity groups.
 Every division offers age appropriate clubs, sports and after school activities.